fameisyash/fameisyash/README.md

 ## 🌟 About Me

-- 🎓 Recent *BCA graduate* passionate about technology and continuous learning
+- 🎓 Recent *BCA graduated* passionate about technology and continuous learning
 - ☁ Skilled in *Cloud Computing* with *AWS*
 - 🐍 Proficient in *Python programming*
 - 🎨 Love painting and expressing creativity through art